marcoandre1/daily-organizer/README.md

 export default Main;
 ```

+> Now, if you run: `npm run dev`, you should see the _default tasks_ loaded to your browser.

 ## Deploy to GitHub pages

 This web application is ready for deployment using [gh-pages](https://www.npmjs.com/package/gh-pages).
 Simply run the following command in `git bash`: `npm run deploy`.